 In rare cases, surgical procedures such as a tracheostomy may become necessary if scarring narrows the airway and breathing becomes difficult.
 A tracheostomy is a procedure in which a tube is inserted through a surgical opening in the windpipe (trachea) to assist breathing.
 A procedure to widen (dilate) a narrowed or obstructed esophagus may also be necessary if the esophagus is involved.
 Surgical removal (ablation) of ingrown eyelashes may be performed if the eyes are affected.

 Other treatment is symptomatic and supportive.

 Researchers are studying cornea epithelial stem-cell transplantation for the treatment of severe ocular-surface disorders including ocular MMP.
-Initial studies have demonstrated that transplantation of corneal epithelial stem cells can restore useful vision in some cases.
+Initial studies have demonstrated that transplantation of corneal epithelial stem cells can restore useful vision in some patients.
 More research is necessary to determine the long-term safety and effectiveness of this procedure as a treatment option for individuals with severe ocular symptoms of MMP.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.